scrapy/scrapy/docs/topics/request-queues.rst

       a halt of the crawler.

       The helper function :func:`~scrapy.utils.reqser.request_from_dict` can
-      be used to convert a deserialized dict back into a :class:`~scrapy.http.Request` object.
+      be used to convert a deserialized dict from disk back into a :class:`~scrapy.http.Request` object.

    .. method:: peek(self) -> Optional[Request]